 Jenny has extensive experience in the field of international trade having spent over 10 years in senior roles with Trade & Investment Queensland (TIQ), Austrade and more recently Hort Innovation.

 Jane is an independent consultant working in the horticulture industry.
-After a long professional career in FMCG marketing both here and in the UK, Jane and her husband made a tree change and became passionfruit farmers in 2014.
+After a long professional career in FMCG marketing both here and in the UK, Jane and her husband made a tree change and became horticulture farmers in 2014.

 Within a few short years, she found herself leading the competitive pitch for the industry communication project on behalf of her fellow growers and she has been heavily involved in horticulture ever since, both as a communicator and a marketing consultant.

-As a grower herself, Jane is passionate about ensuring that the statutory levy money invested by Hort Innovation on behalf of industries achieves the best possible outcomes and delivers real value for money.
+As a former grower herself, Jane is passionate about ensuring that the statutory levy money invested by Hort Innovation on behalf of industries achieves the best possible outcomes and delivers real value for money.